 The fit-out will see the Egyptian Room within the Old Town Hall in Oldham converted into a bespoke contemporary food hall, all while preserving its historic character and original features.
 The Egyptian Room, which dates from 1841, is described as “a prime example of restoration of Victorian architecture with historical significance”.
 It features original decorative glazed wall and column tiling, parquet and terrazzo flooring, plastered ceilings and original arched windows and doors.

 The once derelict Old Town Hall is already home to a seven-screen Odeon cinema, Nandos, Molino Lounge, Bittersweet and Costa Coffee, following redevelopment in 2016.
-Internal works have now started and are due to be completed during the summer of 2023.
+The Egyptian Room will open its doors from November 1.
+Find out more here.